• Skip to main content

 You Have a Malfunctioning Solenoid On Your Hands

-If you notice that one door does not work, but others do, the problem could be with the door lock solenoid.
+If you notice that one door does not work, but others do, the problem could be that the car door lock is malfunctioning due to a faulty door lock solenoid.
 This is because every door has its own solenoid.
 You might wonder, what is a solenoid?

 A solenoid is a type of electromagnet used in modern locking systems.
 It links the plunger to the latch and enables the doors to lock or unlock.
 You can find it in the list of advanced safety features of your car.